WebberZone/top-10/readme.txt

 = 2.9.0 =

+* Features:
+	* Edit the total visits from the Top 10 > Popular Posts page

 * Enhancements:
 	* Implemented CodeMirror to format custom styles box
 	* Admin scripts are no longer loaded into the head - but using a separate JavaScript file